cost-optimised-cloud 2 min read

 Architecture Brief Systems thinking, implementation detail, and a bias toward clarity over noise.

 Most Azure cost problems are invisible to leadership until a bill arrives that needs explaining.
 By that point, the decisions that caused it were made months ago — in architecture reviews, sprint planning sessions, or procurement conversations that the CTO was never in.
-Three questions, asked consistently, surface most of those problems before they become budget conversations.

 1. Is This Sized for Peak Demand or Average Demand?